fhiso/legacy-format/data-model.md

 Some researchers include just one version in the data (or none at all) and add `[elf:NOTE_STRUCTURE]`s that describe the alternatives.
-Assuming decent writing style and shared language, these can be fairly unambiguous but almost never understandable by software.
+Assuming clear writing and a shared language, these can be fairly unambiguous but almost never understandable by software.

 None of the above is clearly the right solution, nor does any one appear to be the most common in existing data.
-While a future version of this specification might include extensions to handle this common case, ELF 1.0.0 is intended to mirror GEDCOM closely and does not include any such extension.
+While a future version of this specification might include extensions to handle uncertainty, ELF 1.0.0 is intended to mirror GEDCOM closely and does not include any such extension.